joomdev/Astroid-Framework/README.md

 Email | none | Add email address here.
 Leave blank if not required.
 Open Hours | none | Add Opening hour here.
 Leave blank if not required.
 Address | none | Add your address here.
 Leave blank if not required.
-Display | icons | Here you can choose to get the information (Phone number ,mobile number, Email, Open hours and Address) displays with Text or Icons.
+Display | icons | Here you can choose to get the information (Phone number, mobile number, Email, Open hours and Address) displays with Text or Icons.

 ![miscontact](https://raw.githubusercontent.com/hiteshaggarwal/Astroid-Documentation/master/source/images/MisContact.png)